8char/laux-compiler/README.md

   <sup>( LAUX )</sup>
   <p align="center">
     This is a fork of LAU made by <a href="https://github.com/alexanderarvidsson" target="_blank">Metamist (Alexander Arvidsson)</a>
     LAU as a project is dead.
-This fork is an attempt to revitalise Metamist's project, with a few changes to syntax & functionality.
+This fork is an attempt to revitalize Metamist's project, with a few changes to syntax & functionality.
     <br />
     <br />
     <a href="https://github.com/8char/laux-compiler/issues">Report Bug</a>